Willi Tokarev: Singing career

 In the 1980s his songs were widely known among Russian emigrants in the United States.
 Tokarev worked as a singer in three big Russian-speaking restaurants on Brighton Beach: Sadko, Primorsky, and Odessa.

 Back in the Soviet Union, his songs about the United States written from the perspective of a Russian émigré also became very popular.
 They were not broadcast and were de facto forbidden, but they were widely known.

 In the late 1980s, Tokarev began traveling back to the USSR.
 As he recalls, when in 1988 he went on a "test trip" to the Soviet Union with Impresario Leonard Lev, he was greeted in the Sheremetyevo Airport by a crowd of people asking him for autographs and to take a photo with them, and was very surprised that the people knew him somehow.
 His first tour across the Soviet Union, organized by Gosconcert (the Soviet Union State Concert Organization), took place in 1989 and consisted of 70 concerts.

 Tokarev permanently returned to Russia in 1996.
 From 2005, he was a resident of Moscow.
-He lived in the famous Kotelnicheskaya Embankment Building and was named a Honorary Resident of Moscow's Tagansky Raion.
+He lived in the famous Kotelnicheskaya Embankment Building and was named an Honorary Resident of Moscow's Tagansky Raion.

 Tokarev was still active at the age of 80, touring and recording new songs.
 As of March 2013, his discography included 48 studio and five compilation albums.
 He also had cameo appearances in several movies, including Day Watch.

 In early 2017, Tokarev performed a new song, "Trumplissimo America!", at a function in Moscow in support of Donald Trump's inauguration as the 45th President of the United States.